ragul023/gitmonitor/backend/ReadMe.md

 - Deployment status
 - Repository activity trends

-The goal is to transform raw repository events into useful information about repository activity.
+The idea is to convert the raw GitHub events into useful information about the repository.

 ---

 ## Real-Time Updates

-A planned feature of GitHub Monitor is real-time dashboard updates.
+One of the planned features is to update the dashboard without refreshing the page.

-Without real-time communication, the frontend would need to request updated information from the backend periodically or after a user refreshes the page.
+Without WebSocket, the frontend would need to request the backend again to check whether something new happened.

-The planned architecture uses WebSocket communication between the backend and frontend.
+With WebSocket, the backend can directly send the new event to the connected frontend.

 ```text
 GitHub